adaptiveContextualCausalBandits/aCCB/README.md

 some user demographics, as well as certain details about their device.
 Based on these details, the advertiser may choose one particular ad to show the user.
 In case the user clicks the ad, the advertiser receives a reward.
 The goal of the learner is to find optimal choices for initial user preference, as well as ad-content such that user clicks are maximized.
-We illustrate this example through the advertiser-motivation Figure below where we indicate the choices available for template and content interventions.
+We illustrate this example through the advertiser-motivation figure below where we indicate the choices available for template and content interventions.

 ![Advertiser Motivation Figure below](images/adCCB.svg "Motivation for Adaptive Causal Contextual Bandits through an advertising example.")